This is Rudy Giuliani and this is the Rudy Giuliani show.

 They just have no desire to do any business with anyone that's close to being a communist.

-They suffered too much under communism.
+They suffer too much under communism.

-And if you ever read The Hunt for the Red October, you'd know why the Admiral was a Lithuanian Soviet and therefore decided to turn over their new submarine to the Americans.
+And if you ever read the Hunt for the Red October, you'd know why the Admiral was a Lithuanian Soviet and therefore decided to turn over their new submarine to the Americans.

-But the Lithuanians are teaching the kids a defense against drones to counter the Russians if the Russians decide to come into Lithuania.
+a defense against drones to counter the Russians if the Russians decide to come into Lithuania.

 And the good news for that area is that Estonia, Latvia, and Lithuania, which are not always together, Estonia being the most likely to be favorable to Russia, Lithuania being the least likely to be favorable to Russia, Estonia is now leading the coalition against Russia.